DevExpress-Examples/wpf-charts-create-chart-elements-from-view-model/Readme.md

 # Chart for WPF - Bind a Chart to Its View Model

-This example shows how to use the MVVM design pattern to create a multi-pane chart, and add a separate series, legend, and a y-axis to each pane.
+This example shows how to use the MVVM design pattern to create a multi-pane chart, and add a separate series, legend, and y-axis to each pane.

 ![Resulting chart](Images/resulting-image.png)